Dogs2DogTags Staff

 Krystal Kath

-Krystal joined the D2DT team as a volunteer after spending one year volunteering with the Salvation Army.
-She noticed, while working with the homeless, that the people she connected with the most were the veterans as her grandfather was a Marine.
+Krystal joined the D2DT team after a year of volunteering with the Salvation Army.
+While working with the homeless, she found herself especially drawn to veterans, inspired by her grandfather’s service as a Marine.

 • Dogs2DogTags volunteer